jlechem/filesort/ReadMe.txt

+# Release versions

+Note that `main` is generally a work in progress, and you probably want to use a tagged release version.

 Welcome to the readme text file for filesort.
 Filesort is a small utility to sort files into ascending or descending order, either replacging the original file or creating a new one, you can also specify to read the entire line or chunks (characters) at a time.
 It is lightweight and very fast.
 Originally written over 10 years ago I have upgraded the source code to use newer standards.
 I have added code and a makefile in the repository to support GCC as well as Visual Studio.

 Building Instructions